-2. They don't wear sneakers unless they're going running or they’re doing (or on their way to do) some sort of physical or athletic activity that requires them.
+2. They don't wear sneakers unless they're going running or doing (or on their way to do) some physical or athletic activity that requires them.

-And even then, many people would wear their normal clothes on the way over while bringing their running/sports clothes with them that they'll change into when they get there.
+And even then, many people would wear their regular clothes on the way over while bringing their running/sports clothes with them that they'll change into when they get there.

-Also, white socks are only worn with sneakers, never with normal dress shoes that people wear day-to-day.
+Also, white socks are only worn with sneakers, never with regular dress shoes that people wear day-to-day.

-3. They would never wear a tracksuit, exercise shorts, or exercise pants unless they were actually exercising.
+3. They would never wear a tracksuit, exercise shorts, or exercise pants unless they were exercising.

-Even going to and from the gym they'd wear something nicer and bring their workout clothes back and forth with them and change at the gym (which would almost certainly involve a shower post-workout prior to changing back into their nice clothes).
+Even going to and from the gym, they'd wear something nicer and bring their workout clothes back and forth with them and change at the gym (which would almost certainly involve a shower post-workout before changing back into their nice clothes).